Store Hours

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
+Finish your planting by following it with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
+It may help foster larger plants that bear more flowers and fruit.
 Mulch controls weeds and keeps the soil moist.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
 Shop for the seeds, fertilizer, and soil you need in the aisles of your St Pete Garden Center, online, or on our mobile app.
 Let's get growing together.

 4040 Park Blvd